 You don't want to write an essay from a big pile of jumbled evidence!
 Bucketing will help you sort your evidence into groups or categories.
+These buckets eventually become your body paragraphs.

 Directions: Label the buckets below with the three groups of people mentioned in the last paragraph of the Background Essay.
+Later, as you read through the documents, start filling your buckets with evidence.